tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 When you reduce a creature to 0 hit points with this weapon, you may use a bonus action to move up to your speed toward another hostile creature that you can see.
 Your next attack with this weapon has advantage.

 ***

+## Peacemaker
+**Weapon (any firearm)**
+*T2*

+When you Attack a creature with this weapon and roll a 20 on the attack roll, that target must succeed on a DC 15 Wisdom saving throw or be charmed by you for 1 minute.
+If you or any of your companions damage the target, this effect ends.

+In addition, when you reduce a creature to 0 hit points with an attack with this weapon, you can choose to knock the creature out.
+You can make this choice the instant damage is dealt.
+The creature falls unconscious and is stable.

+***